-1) Introduction
+Introduction

-a) Though budgets may vary greatly depending on agency salaries, indirect/fringe rates, and vendors, there are several broad categories to be considered when developing a mobile health program.
+Though budgets may vary greatly depending on agency salaries, indirect/fringe rates and vendors, there are several broad categories to be considered when developing a mobile health program.

-2) Capital Costs
+Capital costs

-- a) The following are one-time costs to accrue the necessary equipment and licensures for operating a mobile medical unit. - i) Mobile unit Purchase of the vehicle itself with a medical buildout to suit the needs of the clinical staff.
-Also, be mindful of legally required signage and vehicle branding. - ii) Legal support Consider engaging with a legal support team to assist with required state and federal licensures to operate a mobile medical unit.
+The following are one-time costs to accrue the necessary equipment and licensures for operating a mobile medical unit.

+- Mobile unit-Purchase of the vehicle itself with a medical buildout to suit the needs of the clinical staff.
+Also, be mindful of legally required signage and vehicle branding. - Legal support-Consider engaging with a legal support team to assist with required state and federal licensures to operate a mobile medical unit. - Harm reduction care coordinator and navigator-In addition to participating in outreach and providing harm reduction services, this care coordinator and navigator can help ensure supported referrals for participants and health insurance enrollment.
+Estimated 1.00 FTE. - Housekeeper-To ensure weekly cleanings and sanitation of the mobile unit.
+Estimated 0.01 FTE. - Other potential staff-Consider adding a behavioral health clinician and/or social worker to support the mental health needs of program participants.

-3) Annual Operating Costs
+Annual operating costs